UEFA Euro 2012 final: First half

 Spain kicked off the match at 9:45 pm local time (6:45 pm UTC), playing in a red and dark blue kit, while Italy wore blue shirts and white shorts.
 Italy had the game's first attack on 2 minutes, Cassano running down the left of the pitch to the corner of the penalty area before losing the ball, which flew towards the centre of the pitch.
 Pirlo then had a shot from distance, but it went high and wide.
 On 4 minutes, Spain went forward for the first time, Silva advancing down the right before passing towards Alonso on the edge of Italy's penalty area.
 Italy's defence got the ball back to their goalkeeper, and it was then cleared by Chiellini.
 A minute later, Chiellini hit a long ball towards the Italian penalty area towards Balotelli, but Ramos reached it first with a header and was able to clear.
 Balotelli was knocked over during the challenge, but there was no foul given.
 Spain then began to control the match, with lengthy periods of possession and several chances to score, including a header by Ramos that went over the crossbar, and a shot by Xavi from a Fàbregas pass, which also went over.

 Spain took the lead in the 14th minute, when Iniesta played a through-ball to Fàbregas, who drove past Chiellini to the by-line before pulling back a cross for David Silva to head into the net from six yards.
 Chiellini was hampered by a thigh injury he had picked up in the earlier rounds and on 20 minutes he sliced a clearance, allowing Alonso to launch an attack down the right.
 Bonucci and then Pirlo cleared the danger, after which Chiellini was replaced by Balzaretti.
 Italy responded to going behind with several attacks, first through Balzaretti, whose cross from the left was intercepted just before Balotelli could head it goalwards.
 Cassano then had two shots which were saved by Casillas on 29 and 33 minutes.
-On 38 minutes, Balotelli had another chance, firing a shot towards the top corner of the goal following a one-two with Mantolivo; it went over the top.
+On 38 minutes, Balotelli had another chance, firing a shot towards the top corner of the goal following a one-two with Montolivo; it went over the top.
 Spain then doubled their lead four minutes before half-time when, after a period of passing around their defence, Casillas sent a long ball which was eventually picked up by Xavi.
 He then passed to Alba, who capped a long forward run with a left-footed finish past Buffon.